AnnableLab/annablelab.github.io/pages/setup.md

 ### Configuration

 Unfortunately, EMHASS has a long and confusing configuration page, many of which are not actually required.

-Thankfully we can completely ignore the configuration page, so just leave it default.
-We will be overriding the values we care about later.
+Thankfully we can completely ignore the EMHASS configuration page, so just leave it as default.
+We will be overriding the values we care about later when running EMHASS.
 If you have already configured things, don't worry, it won't matter.

 ### Running EMHASS from Home Assistant

-Since EMHASS is an addon, in order for home assistant to we need a communication system.
-The simplest way is to use rest commands.
+Since EMHASS is an addon, we need a communication system to run commands.
+One simple way is to use rest commands which we will setup below.

 You'll need access to your home assistant configuration files, I recommend the official [vscode addon](https://github.com/hassio-addons/addon-vscode).